ruby on rails, guides, cheat sheets, ruby

 Pry Debug Cheat Sheet

+Want to keep these commands handy for next time?
 Download this Cheat Sheet to help your future debugger self:

-Getting Started with Pry in 5 minutes
+Get Started with Pry in 5 minutes

 Do you have have other cool Pry tips to share?
 Let us know!